cms-tau-pog/TauFW/PicoProducer/README.md

 ## Installation

-See [the README in the parent directory](../../../#taufw).
+You need to have CMSSW and [NanoAODTools](https://github.com/cms-nanoAOD/nanoAOD-tools) installed, see [the README in the parent directory](../../../#taufw).
 Test the installation with
 ```
 pico.py --help
 ```